Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 26 Januari 2026 15.48.43 UTC
+- WIB: Senin, 26 Januari 2026 16.46.12 UTC
-- WITA: Senin, 26 Januari 2026 16.48.43 UTC
+- WITA: Senin, 26 Januari 2026 17.46.12 UTC
-- WIT: Senin, 26 Januari 2026 17.48.43 UTC
+- WIT: Senin, 26 Januari 2026 18.46.12 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: inspirational
+Kategori: technology